google/open-location-code/README.md

  * Test a code to see if it is a valid sequence
  * Test a code to see if it is a valid full code
-   Not all valid sequences are valid full codes
+   (not all valid sequences are valid full codes)
  * Encode a latitude and longitude to a standard accuracy (14 meter by 14 meter) code
  * Encode a latitude and longitude to a code of any length